 You will likely have to develop trust spanning your entire supply chain, meaning with other organizations.
 Once you do, operations run smoother for everyone.

 BONUS: Before you read further, download our Inventory Management Software Whitepaper to see how Logiwa uses real-time tracking to help customers get up to 100% inventory accuracy and increase shipments by 2.5x.

-Effective demand forecasting is actually a part of Integrated Business Planning or Sales, Inventory, Operations Planning.
-Your inventory accuracy is one of three key performance indicators (KPI) that you’ll use to measure your planning effectiveness.
+Effective demand forecasting and demand planning is actually a part of Integrated Business Planning or Sales, Inventory, Operations Planning.
+Your inventory accuracy is one of three supply chain KPIs that you’ll use to measure your planning effectiveness.

 Your business’ bottom line depends on high forecasting accuracy.
 Unfortunately, customer demand is incredibly volatile, which can make forecasting difficult.

 Besides historical sales data, you’ll need to incorporate: